mspnp/aks-baseline-regulated/README.md

 ## Separation of duties

 All workloads that find themselves in compliance scope usually require a documented separation of duties/concern implementation plan.
 Kubernetes poses an interesting challenge in that it involves a significant number of roles typically found across an IT organization.
 Networking, identity, SecOps, governance, workload teams, cluster operations, deployment pipelines, any many more.
-If you're looking for a starting point on how you might consider breaking up the roles that are adjacent to the AKS cluster, consider **reviewing our [Azure AD role guide](./docs/rbac-suggestions.md)** shipped as part of this reference implementation.
+If you're looking for a starting point on how you might consider breaking up the roles that are adjacent to the AKS cluster, consider **reviewing our [Microsoft Entra role guide](./docs/rbac-suggestions.md)** shipped as part of this reference implementation.

 > :notebook: See [Azure Architecture Center guidance for PCI-DSS 3.2.1 Requirement 7, 8, and 9 in AKS](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-identity).